How to Find the Best EMDR Therapist in NYC

 Questions About the Therapy Process

 During the initial consultation, it’s important to gain a clearer understanding of how the therapy process will proceed.
-Ask questions like:
+Ask questions like:- How do you handle situations where the processing becomes overwhelming?

 - What steps do you take to ensure I feel safe and supported during sessions?